ItzIvy05/worromot/README.md

 Larger Skyrim modlists require a significant amount of memory and running out of memory **will** result in crashes and other potential issues.

-Due to SkyGround Chronicles's size and number of files required to be handled for the list, this step is **NOT** optional. **Regardless of how much RAM or VRAM you have, please do this step.**
+Due to Worromot's size and number of files required to be handled for the list, this step is **NOT** optional. **Regardless of how much RAM or VRAM you have, please do this step.**

  To set up your pagefile: